Qingquan-Li/files/Intermediate-Algebra-and-Precalculus/README.md

 > These documents were written by Dr. Michael George.
 >
 > Prof. George’s research interests include quantitative reasoning, and mathematics teaching as a narrative art.
-He is a deputy chairperson of the Mathematics Department and his responsibilities there include hiring of adjunct faculty.

 # About this Course